Iswenzz/gsclib/README.md

 # gsclib
 ``gsclib`` acts as a standard library extension for the Call of Duty 4 scripting language.
-The features this library provides consists of an FTP/FTPS/SFTP client, an HTTP/HTTPS client, Regular Expresison (RegEx) support, Language Integrated Query (Linq) support, a MySQL connector for databases, casting/type conversion and other type utilities, and much more.
+The features this library provides consists of an FTP/FTPS/SFTP client, an HTTP/HTTPS client, Regular Expression (RegEx) support, Language Integrated Query (Linq) support, a MySQL connector for databases, casting/type conversion and other type utilities, and much more.
 More detailed information on each feature can be found in the documentation section.

 ## Features & Documentation